harness/developer-hub/docs/platform/approvals/adding-harness-approval-stages.md

 :::

 #### Limitations of CD execution metadata feature in notifications
-- In some edge cases, value for some fields might not be resolved for future stages.
-In these cases notification will contain unresolved expressions for such fields.
-For example, service configured as expression in a CD stage ahead of the current stage, will have unresolved expression in notification.
+- In certain situations, values for certain fields might not be resolved for future stages.
+In such cases, the notification will contain unresolved expressions for those fields.
+For instance, if a service is configured as an expression in a CD stage that comes before the current stage, then the notification will have an unresolved expression for that service.
 - Notification currently contain identifiers and not names for CD metadata.
 - Artifact details are not supported currently.
 - Environment and infrastructure filters' details are not supported currently.